-Do you know Premier League manager salaries in 2023?
+Do you know Premier League manager salaries in the 2023/24 season?

 Premier League is one of the best leagues if not the best league in the world, but coupled with the fact that Premier League is the toughest league in the world and should, of course, have the highest-paid manager in the world, but it does not, rather Spanish La Liga has the highest paid manager in the world, Diego Simeone.